-Please do note that if you do not pay at least two banking days before your appointment date, your transaction will be canceled.
+Please note that if you do not pay at least two banking days before your appointment date, your transaction will be canceled.

 7. Go to the Police Station for Photo and Fingerprint Capture

-Bring your two valid IDs, reference number, and the official receipt of your police clearance payment to your scheduled appointment and present them to your chosen police station.
+Bring your two valid IDs, a reference number, and the official receipt of your police clearance payment to your scheduled appointment and present them to your chosen police station.
 Your photograph, fingerprints, and digital signature will be taken by the Police NCO.
 You will also have your biometrics taken.

 Frequently Asked Questions (FAQs)